molehair/annoyer/README.md

 ## Features
   - Spaced learning
-    -- Given some words and idioms, Annoyer will show you them at every constant time(30 mins).
+    - Given some words and idioms, Annoyer will show you them at every constant time(30 mins).
-    -- This is done for some hours(8 hours), daily.
+    - This is done for some hours(8 hours), daily.
   - Your own words or idioms
-    -- Annoyer doesn't provide any terms.
+    - Annoyer doesn't provide any terms.
-    -- I believe crawling on your own is good for learning by heart.
+    - I believe crawling on your own is good for learning by heart.
   - Daily test
-    -- You should either sort out the definition of a term or fill in the blanks of the example sentence.
+    - You should either sort out the definition of a term or fill in the blanks of the example sentence.
   - The Less you know, the more practice
-    -- The level system let you see terms you have trouble more frequently.
+    - The level system let you see terms you have trouble more frequently.
   - [PWA]

 ## Limitations
   - Self-checking
     - A user must score oneself on the test.
     - It is tricky for users to input words.
 It is even trickier for me to handle unarranged data.
 This is why I made it like this.
 Sorry!

 ## Self-deploy
-Before deploying
 > As this software aims to personal usage, **DEPLOYING FOR PUBLIC MAY BE NOT SAFE**.
 Use at your own risk.

-##### Requirements
+#### Requirements
 - [NodeJS][nodejs]
 - Web server for client like [Apache], [Nginx]
 - *https* domain